yeop-sang/geniblocks_korean/readme.md

 ## Organelle Model

-The Organelle model is used to show the zoom room animation, the cell model animation, and to launch the protein game.
+The Organelle model is used to show the zoom room video animation, the cell model animation, and to launch the protein game.
+It is hosted at https://github.com/concord-consortium/organelle and deploys to https://organelle.concord.org.
+The Geniventure-specific version of the Organelle model is deployed to https://organelle.concord.org/branch/geniventure/.
+Geniventure supports a `zoomBase` URL parameter which can be used to direct Geniventure to an alternate URL during development, e.g. `zoomBase=https://organelle.concord.org/branch/dev-branch-name`.

 ## Protein Game